 Please contact your Board Liaison with any questions about serving as an Observer on the board, including details for board meetings, board expectations of their Observer, behaviour in meetings and board culture.
+For further information about effective engagement with your Board Liaison, please refer to the starter information and video.

-The paγ-offs of this Program are enormous.
-Not for profits need access to ready-made board members and, like every organisation, they need diversity around their tables.
+The pay-offs of this program are enormous.
+Not for profits need access to ready-made board members and like every organisation, they need diversity around their tables.
 Within that, they need wise younger heads alongside wise older heads so the sector will prosper and beneficiaries of this training and experience will profit...and the skills that they acquire will be taken into their careers, further board appointments and volunteering, as a win for the broader community."